 Macroinvertebrate Community Types.
 Stream macroinvertebrate community types are largely differentiated based on streambed gradient, which dictates substrate coarseness.
 Moderate to high gradient streams are dominated by gravel to boulder size material, while low gradient streams are dominated by silt and sand bottoms.
-Three community types have been identified from moderate and high gradient habitats based on sample site drainage area and elevation.
-They are "Small High Gradient (SHG)," "Moderate High Gradient (MHG)," and "Warm Water Moderate Gradient (WWMG)."
-Two low gradient communities are differentiated by the presence or absence of gravel in the sand-silt dominated substrate.
+Three community types have been identified from moderate and high gradient riffle habitats and are differentiated largely on site drainage area and elevation.
+They are "Small High Gradient (SHG)," "Medium High Gradient (MHG)," and "Warm Water Moderate Gradient (WWMG)."
+Two low gradient communities are differentiated by habitat characteristics in sand and silt dominated streams.
 They are "Hybrid Low Gradient (HLG)," and "Slow Low Gradient (SLG)" respectively.
 Community types are assessed with different combinations of biological criteria and different scales of metric scoring.
-Community metrics are scored independently for the three moderate to high gradient (riffle habitat) community types.
-The two low gradient community types are assessed using calculated Indices of Biotic Integrity (IBIs), in which individual metric values are summed to produce a single index value.
+Community types.
+The two low gradient community types are assessed using Indexes of Biotic Integrity (IBIs), in which individual metric scores are summed to produce a single index value.

 Macroinvertebrate Community Sampling Methods.
 The macroinvertebrate biocriteria are applicable to wadeable streams.
-For moderate to high gradient communities, a bottom kick-net shall be used to sample four representative riffle habitats from a given stream reach.
+For moderate and high gradient communities, a bottom kick-net shall be used to sample four representative riffle habitats from a given stream reach.
 The four sub-samples shall be composited into a single sample.
-For low gradient communities, a sample shall consist of a composite of four kick-net sweeps or jabs into logjams, root wads, and submerged stream-side vegetation.
+For low gradient communities, a sample shall consist of a composite of four kick-net sweeps or jabs into woody debris, root wads, macrophytes and or submerged stream-side vegetation.

-$^{2}$ For waters in which the aquatic biota and wildlife use is classified as A(2), the metrics for Class B(2) waters shall apply.
+$^{3}$ For waters in which the aquatic biota and wildlife use is classified as A(2), the metrics for Class B(2) waters shall apply.